Manual testing is a process that is easily adaptable to changes and easily copes with new challenges.

 Software testing automation at low parameters of code updates increases the return on investment, so far as the automated tests are updated less frequently.

-At the same time development of automated tests in the early stages makes sense because it helps to find problems in logic and in the structure of application.
+At the same time development of automated tests at early stages makes sense because it helps to find problems in logic and in the structure of application.
 In both cases it is necessary to take into account the resources needed to support the automated tests code.

 In the final analysis the ratio of manual and automated tests depends on the prioritization of tests created and performed throughout the project life cycle.